 If your cancer treatment causes hair loss or hair thinning, support and advice are available.

-Hair loss advice and support for Barnet, Chase Farm and Finchley Memorial Hospitals
+Advice and support for patients who attend Barnet Hospital, Chase Farm Hospital and Finchley Memorial Hospital

-Hair loss advice and support for the Royal Free Hospital
+Hair loss advice and support for patients at the Royal Free Hospital

 There are sample wigs and hair loss items including scarves and turbans at the Macmillan information and support centre.
 These samples can help you choose the best options for managing your hair loss.